 Photographs are not allowed in the Sistine Chapel, you may not use your phone, and you are requested to remain quiet while inside.

-Optional additional tour – Vatican Gardens.
+Optional additional tour – You can visit the Vatican Gardens.

 St Peter’s Basilica

 Entry to St Peter’s Basilica is free.
-However, queues at the entrance can be quite long and security slow.
+However, queues at the entrance can be quite long, and security slow.
 If you book a combo Vatican Museums and St Peters Basilica guided tour, you can access St Peter’s Basilica via a backdoor entrance, avoiding the crowds.

 The biggest Catholic church in the world, St Peter’s Basilica, situated on Vatican Hill, dominates Rome’s skyline.
 The creation of Michelangelo, Donato Bramante, Carlo Maderno, and Gian Lorenzo Bernini, St Peter’s Basilica has a capacity of over 60,000 people and covers 22,300 square meters.